New England Journal of Medicine May 29, 2014

 Annual rate of decline in forced vital capacity (FVC)

-Key result: Nintedanib significantly slowed disease progression by reducing the annual rate of decline in FVC compared to placebo.
+Key result: Nintedanib significantly reduced the annual rate of decline in FVC, effectively slowing disease progression with an acceptable safety profile.

 Tailored to your role